top of page

 3. Make Room

 Children learn that feelings can be uncomfortable, but they do not have to push them away.
-Making space for feelings helps them move through difficult moments.
+Making space helps kids move through difficult moments.

 4. Shrink

-Big worries and overwhelming thoughts can start to feel smaller when we look at them from a new perspective.
+Big worries and overwhelming thoughts can feel smaller when we look at them from a new perspective.

 5. Try